bartek1009x/bartek1009x/README.md

-I'm writing a game in Java, have experience in Lua/Luau and have also written a few lines of Rust, C#, Beef and C++ in my life, but not too many.
+I'm writing a game in Java and a game dev framework for Luau in C++, have experience in normal Lua too and have also written a few lines of C# and Rust in my life, but not too many.